vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Charge states

-The illustration above is a simplification.
 This table has all the details for the charge states returned by [`GET:/recurring/v2/agreements/{agreementId}/charges/{chargeId}`](https://vippsas.github.io/vipps-recurring-api/#/Charge%20Endpoints/getCharge):

 | State      | Description                                                                          | Visible in Vipps? |